 La Plaza de Belles Artes: A rad museum in centro historico.
 We had a great time looking at Deigo Rivera’s and revolution-inspired art.

 Check out the markets: We visited quite a few (mostly indoor) markets.
 Hold onto your valuables and get lost in the rows of pinatas, food stalls and clothing boutiques.

 Just walk: Mexico city is like Europe…in Mexico?
 The architecture is phenomenal and the best way to see it is to just explore!

 Mexico City Airport has two terminals-one is for flights coming in from the US (#gringos) and one is for anyone arriving from Central or South America.
-If you arrive at the former, expect a pretty typical Mexico airport experience, however if you arrive in the other one, DEFINITELY DON’T check a bag.
+If you arrive at the former (coming from the US), expect a pretty typical Mexico airport experience, however if you arrive in the other one, DEFINITELY DON’T check a bag.
 For any flights entering in Central or South America, there is a 1 hour baggage check added where people on the ground physically look through your luggage before it makes its way to the conveyer belt.
 Then you get in a separate screening line to get out of the terminal.

 There is an area with “authentic taxi” stands- look for signs to there.
 Once there, people at different booths will just start shouting at you.
 Pick one that you like and tell them where you are going.
 You will pay, get a receipt and you will then walk outside and look for your taxi company where you get in the car, wait in line and they take you to your destination.
 Other than a little wait, we had no issues and the raddest taxi driver ever who I loved.